 When purchasing a past industrial site, due diligence is key.
-Phase I and Phase II environmental assessments may be required to keep you from liability.
-But when building a new facility, what kind of permitting considerations should you make?
+Phase I and Phase II environmental assessments may be required to protect you from liability.
+But when building a new facility, what kind of environmental permitting considerations should you make?
 How far ahead should you start planning for the future success of your operation before breaking ground?

 PPM Consultants position industries to succeed with leading environmental guidance and easy-to-understand advice.
 Obtaining the correct permits for your future site can be tricky, but on our latest podcast, we break down what you need to know.

 When & How to Start the Environmental Permitting Process